2023 ASO Skills Expo Presenters

-In additional to public & private hospitals, Blake has worked in retail & pharmacy channels across ANZ and Asia.
-With a passion for innovation, data and technology, Blake enjoys finding new ways to address unmet needs, and finding creative ways to improve workflows and outcomes.
+In additional to public and private hospitals, Blake has worked in retail and pharmacy channels across ANZ and Asia.
+With a passion for innovation, data and technology, Blake enjoys finding new ways to address unmet needs, and finding creative ways to improve outcomes.

-Blake has a Bachelor’s degree in Marketing and 17 years experience with Johnson & Johnson.
+Blake has a Bachelor’s degree in Marketing and 19 years experience with Johnson & Johnson.

 Tanya is a fully qualified RANZCO ophthalmologist specialising in cornea, cataract and refractive surgery.
 She is also a fellow of the World College of Refractive Surgery and Vision Sciences.

 She completed her Bachelor of Medicine and Bachelor of Surgery at the University of Queensland, where she was awarded a scholarship in Medical Leadership and the Australian Medical Association of Queensland Harold Plant Prize for Best All Rounded Graduate.